Documentation Index

 | Convoy | Convoy bead plus sling/formulas | Convoys are still bead-backed work grouping, but there is no special convoy runtime layer you have to use to get orchestration. |

-| Dog | Usually an order first, sometimes a pool agent | In Gas Town, dogs are named infrastructure helpers.
+| Dog | Usually an order first, sometimes a scalable session config | In Gas Town, dogs are named infrastructure helpers.
 In Gas City, a lot of that work is cleaner as exec orders because no LLM session is needed. |

 | Deacon watchdog logic | Controller and supervisor | Health patrol, order dispatch, wisp GC, and reconciliation are controller concerns, not role-agent responsibilities. |

-| Witness lifecycle logic | Pack behavior built on waits, formulas, pool config, and controller wake/sleep | The SDK gives you the mechanisms.
+| Witness lifecycle logic | Pack behavior built on waits, formulas, session scale config, and controller wake/sleep | The SDK gives you the mechanisms.
 A pack decides whether to model a witness role at all. |

-| Crew and polecats as hard types | Persistent agents and pool agents | ”Crew” and “polecat” are operating styles.
-Gas City only knows agent config and pool behavior. |
+| Crew and polecats as hard types | Persistent sessions and scalable session configs | ”Crew” and “polecat” are operating styles.
+Gas City only knows agent config and session behavior. |

 Directory tree under ~/gt | dir for identity scope and work_dir for session cwd | Do not encode architecture into paths.
 Keep identity in config and metadata.
 Use work_dir only when a role really needs filesystem isolation. |